 Our workshops explain how the COMPASS works, why it is important, and we provide general test taking strategies.
 Students have an hour to take sample Math and Writing tests and to work with tutors.
 We also schedule private tutoring appointments to help prepare students for the test.

 UNDERSTANDING TEST RESULTS

 COMPASS test results are available upon completion of the exam.
-We recommend that you to make an appointment with a Student Services Advisor in A108 as soon as possible following test completion.
+We recommend that you make an appointment with an Academic Advisor following test completion.

 AFTER THE TEST